Right Arrow

 • Unsafe behaviors like running

-Timely alerts support immediate intervention before incidents escalate.
-This approach shifts safety management from incident response to hazard prevention.
+Timely alerts support rapid intervention before incidents escalate, moving safety management from incident response to hazard detection.
 These systems can monitor multiple production areas simultaneously, track safety KPIs, and alert managers to deviations from standard procedures.

 Creating accountability through automated alerts

-Advanced alert systems deliver immediate notification capabilities that support rapid response.
-When action needs to be taken, the right person receives alerts at the right time, with incidents tracked through workflows including reassignment, resolution, and full audit tracking.
+Advanced alert systems provide notification capabilities that support rapid response.
+When action is needed, the right person receives an alert, and incidents are tracked through workflows including reassignment, resolution, and a full audit trail.

 Reducing errors and improving quality with video evidence